Trusted Vedic Astrology Platform

 Jyotish is applied mathematical astronomy — and our engine treats it that way.

-The Computation Behind Every AstroKund Chart
+The Astronomical Methodology Behind Every AstroKund Chart

-Sidereal Positioning & Lahiri Ayanamsa Correction
+Sidereal Positioning & Lahiri Ayanamsa Correction — Why It Matters

 Western Tropical astrology anchors the zodiac to the vernal equinox — a moving point.
-Vedic Jyotish anchors it to the fixed star Chitra (Spica), which is why the two systems diverge by roughly 23-24 degrees today.
-AstroKund defaults to the Lahiri (Chitra Paksha) Ayanamsa because it is the official standard of the Indian government's Calendar Reform Committee and provides the most consistent Nakshatra boundary alignment for Panchang calculation.
+Vedic Jyotish anchors it to the fixed star Chitra (Spica), which is why the two systems diverge by roughly 23–24 degrees today.
+AstroKund defaults to the Lahiri (Chitra Paksha) Ayanamsa because it is the official standard of the Indian Government's Calendar Reform Committee and provides the most consistent Nakshatra boundary alignment for Panchang calculation.

 Swiss Ephemeris Integration & Topocentric Correction

-Divisional Varga Charts & Ashtakavarga Bindus
+Divisional Varga Charts (Shodashvarga) & Ashtakavarga Bindus

 For Developers & Businesses